BirgitRijvers/EMC-CanMic/README.md

 ## Introduction

 **emc/cancermicro** is a ***WORK IN PROGRESS*** bioinformatics pipeline that helps with analyzing the microbiome within RNA sequencing data, obtained from humans.
 As input it requires a samplesheet and paired-end FASTQ files, it performs quality control and trimming on the reads, filters out reads mapping to a human reference genome and taxonomically classifies the remaining reads.
+Additionally, AMR genes are detected with RGI.
 As output, you get a BIOM file with the classifications, multiple visualizations and a MultiQC report of the QC metrics and tools used.

 <!-- TODO nf-core:
 Update introduction as pipeline changes!